nath1100/Kamikaze-Bot/README.md

 # Kamikaze-Bot
-A discord bot written using the python api wrapper.
+A discord bot written in Python using discord.py